cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 </a>
 </div>
 ```
-Notice that we didn't include all the `fields` in the `embedded` view, since this format is meant to be a sneek peak of a card.
+Notice that we didn't include all the `fields` in the `embedded` view, since this format is meant to be a sneak peak of a card.
 Also notice that the tag
 ```html
 <a class="movie-embedded" href={{cardstack-url content}} >
 ```